top of page

 Blood I see and stone

-among all the statues,
+among all the statues.

-of warm nightmares,
+warm nightmares, into the hive

-weak nightmares, of the absence of sleep.
+of nightmares, of the absence of sleep.

 kiss me, and then give birth to me.

-Beni Öp, Sonra DoÄŸur Beni by Cemal Süreya
+Beni Öp, Sonra Doğur Beni by Cemal Süreya

 Translated May 12, 2020